ayantuladhar1/python-fundamentals/python_collections/reference/02-string_methods.md

 |translate()|	Returns a translated string|
 |upper()|	Converts a string into upper case|
 |zfill()|	Fills the string with a specified number of 0 values at the beginning|

+Note: All string methods returns new values.
+They do not change the original string.